Junzhepiao/movie_ux/README.md

 ## Technical requirements

 [x] Search results com from OMDB's API.

-[] Each search list movie title, year, image and a button to nominate.
+[x] Each search list movie title, year, image and a button to nominate.

-[] Update search terms updates result list.
+[x] Update search terms updates result list.

 [] Each movie from the search list can be added and removed from the nomination list.

-[] Disable the button if that movie already in the nominate list.
+[x] Disable the button if that movie already in the nominate list.

 [] Display mssage when the user has 5 nominations.

-## Extras
+## Extras requirements

 [] Save nomination lists if the user leaves the page.

-### git clone & `npm install`
+### `git clone & npm install`

 Clone project to local machine and run 'npm intall' to install related libraries and packages.